-Down four in overtime, Sauer sunk a long three-pointer with 9.2 seconds to cut Stanford’s deficit to one, 86-85.
+Down four in overtime, Sauer sunk a long three-pointer with 9.2 seconds left to cut Stanford’s deficit to one, 86-85.
 The Cardinal was forced to foul and the Wildcats’ Wayne Turner missed both shots.

 Sauer grabbed the rebound, but with just two seconds to work with he could only launch a long heave at the buzzer.
 It went wide right.